damerell/prboomX/README.md

     * Lines can't be hidden from the map
     * Tag finder: Pressing "X" while in nofollow highlights the sector or line under the crosshair and shows the activating line/sector if any.
         * This lets you figure out what switches do or uncover how to open secrets if you are stuck.
+        * Tag finder requires either having the Computer Area Map powerup _or_ be cheating with `iddt`.

 ![Tag finder demo](prboom2/doc/magic_sector.gif)